 The costs can add up.

 Your health plan may not pay for the tests if you do not have a specific medical need for them.
 If this happens, you may need to pay for them.
-It costs about $137 for a routine set of lab tests before surgery, according to HealthcareBlueBook.com.
+A routine set of lab tests before surgery costs more than $100.

 Some people get the tests again before surgery, even though they have had recent tests.
 This is not usually necessary, and may mean that you pay twice.